-Most of us usually have a notion that a manager is obviously a good leader.
+Most of us usually have a notion that a manager is a good leader.
 But is that so?
 What exactly are the differences between a manager and a leader?
-How is effective leadership and management different?
+How are effective leadership and management different?
 These are some questions that we are going to tackle here.

 The most obvious answer would be that managers have subordinates and leaders have followers.
 Where managers tend to focus on outcomes, leaders focus on people with the bigger picture on the mind.
 But we believe that it’s a bit deeper than that.

 Most people usually associate leadership qualities as something you are born with and not acquire.
 Of course, some are assumed to be leaders, but leaders slowly develop their leadership skills with experience and exposure more often than not.
 Leading people is an art that you cannot learn overnight.